 The Abbey’s History

-The abbey comprised the following building/structures:- a gatehouse, coach house, barn, abbey church, cloister, chapter room, refectory, kitchen, scriptorium or library, infimary, lay quarters, abbot’s house, dovecot, farm buildings and various gardens.
+The abbey originally comprised the following building and structures.
+A gatehouse, coach house, barn, abbey church, cloister, chapter room, refectory, kitchen, scriptorium or library, infimary, lay quarters, abbot’s house, dovecot, farm buildings and various gardens.
 The cloister was in the centre with the other buildings accessible from it.

 In line with many other Normandy abbeys, Longues sur Mer abbey fell into decline starting in 1526.
 Successive abbots didn’t invest in the abbey and by 1640 the nave of the church had fallen into ruin.
 As a result, the abbey eventually closed in 1782.
 Some of the stones were quarried and further decline continued until 1915 when it was designated as an historical monument.